lattice0/firesocks/README.md

 # Run:

-`xhost +local:root && sudo docker run -it --rm -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --name firesocks firesocks`
+`xhost +local:root && sudo docker run -it --rm -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --name firesocks firesocks && xhost -`

+Important: verify the implications of `xhost +local:root`.
+I've made it in a way that its effect is removed after th docker containers stops running.

 To modify any of the ENVs setted in the Dockerfile, just add `-e MY_ENV=MY_VALUE`.
 Example: